 2 1/2 c.
 (8 oz.) shredded Mexican Blend cheese

-In medium saucepan, combine garlic, tomato sauce, water, chili powder, salt, cumin, oregano, and green chilies.
+In a medium saucepan, combine garlic, tomato sauce, water, chili powder, salt, cumin, oregano, and green chilies.
 Bring to a boil, lower heat and simmer 30 minutes.
 Meanwhile, brown ground beef and onion in medium skillet.
 Add 1 cup of the enchilada sauce to the ground beef and continue to cook beef until the sauce has been absorbed, about 5 to 10 minutes.
 To assemble enchiladas, heat a tortilla either in the microwave for about 10 seconds or in an ungreased skillet for about 15 seconds per side.
 Dip tortilla in sauce, fill with about 1/4 c. of beef mixture and top with about 1 T. of cheddar cheese or Mexican Blend cheese, if using.
-Roll up tortilla and place seam side down in a greased 9x13-inch baking dish.
+Roll up tortilla and place seam-side down in a greased 9x13-inch baking dish.
 Repeat with rest of the tortillas.
 Pour remaining sauce evenly over tortillas.
 Sprinkle evenly with remaining cheese and bake uncovered at 350 degrees for 30 minutes.
 Let set 5 minutes before serving.
 Makes 8 to 10 enchiladas.

 Linking to: Mop It Up Monday